-Term Abbreviation Definition Minimum Separation Distance MSD The minimum separation, in all directions, between any part of an aircraft in flight and the ground, water or any obstacle.
-Minimum Pyrotechnic Release Height MPRH The minimum height from which pyros may be released such that they will have completely burnt out at or above 200 feet above the surface.
-Non-Aerobatic Flying Display A Non-Aerobatic Flying Display is defined for these purposes as a display made up of manoeuvres which do not require the pilot to exercise the privileges of an Aerobatic DA; where Aerobatic Manoeuvres are as defined in Schedule 1 of the ANO.
+Term Abbreviation Definition Non-Aerobatic Flying Display A Non-Aerobatic Flying Display is defined for these purposes as a display made up of manoeuvres which do not require the pilot to exercise the privileges of an Aerobatic DA; where Aerobatic Manoeuvres are as defined in Schedule 1 of the ANO.
 Participant A Flying Display or Special Event performer, or any person directly involved in the conduct of a Flying Display performance.
 Permission The document issued by the CAA permitting the proposed flying activity to take place.
 Pleasure Flights Any passenger flight starting from, or arriving at, the display site (or adjacent site) purely for the purpose of Commercial Air Transport pleasure flying on the day of a Flying Display or Special Event.
 Private Flying Display Any flying activity deliberately performed for the purpose of providing an exhibition or entertainment at a private event requiring a Permission to operate contrary to the requirements of SERA .5005(f).
-(See also 'Flying Display' 4) Regulatory Article 2335 RA2335 Regulation detailing the requirements for Flying Displays held over MOD Occupied Property and events over non-MOD Occupied Property where the only participants are military registered aircraft.
+(See also 'Flying Display' 7) Pyrotechnic Pyro Any article containing explosive substances, or a mixture of substances designed to produce heat, light, sound, gas or smoke or a combination of such effects through self-sustained exothermic chemical reactions.
+Regulatory Article 2335 RA2335 Regulation detailing the requirements for Flying Displays held over MOD Occupied Property and events over non-MOD Occupied Property where the only participants are military registered aircraft.
 Role Demonstration Role Demo Any flying activity designed to demonstrate an aircraft's performance commensurate with that normally carried out during routine operations and training.
 Separation Distance The lateral distance between the displaying aircraft and Crowd Line.
-Secondary Spectator A person viewing a Flying Display from a location which has not been specifically designated for Spectators by the FDD.
-Special Event Any flying activity deliberately performed requiring a Permission to operate contrary to the requirements of the ANO , the Rules of the Air or SERA .
-Special Events include Funeral Flypasts, the dropping of articles and can include film work or any other unusual activity 5 .
+Secondary Spectator A person viewing a Flying Display from a location which has not been specifically designated for Spectators by the EO or FDD.